AdobeDocs/analytics.en/help/components/c-marketing-channels/c-channels.md

 Before channels and channel data can be displayed in the report, create the channels and the underlying rules that process data.
 You can also specify how long you want the [visitor engagement period](/help/components/c-marketing-channels/visitor-engagement.md) to last.

 Adobe provides several predefined channels during an [automatic setup](/help/components/c-marketing-channels/c-getting-started-mchannel.md) that you can edit to suit your needs.
-Additoinally, you can modify this setup and define custom rules within [Marketing Channel processing rules](/help/components/c-marketing-channels/c-rules.md).
+Additionally, you can modify this setup and define custom rules within [Marketing Channel processing rules](/help/components/c-marketing-channels/c-rules.md).

 >[!NOTE]
 >